Shadows Fall: Reunion (2021–present)

-On March 16, 2024, the band played the first of special one-off show in New Jersey in celebration of their album The War Within 20th anniversary.
+On March 16, 2024, the band played the first of two special one-off show in New Jersey in celebration of their album The War Within 20th anniversary.
 They then played an additional anniversary show at the Worcester Palladium in December.
-On December On December 6, 2024, the band released a new single titled "In the Grey."

-In May of 2025, they released another new single “Souls Devoured” and supported Killswitch Engage on a short tour.
+On December 6, 2024, the band released a new single titled "In The Grey."
+In May 2025, they released another new single “Souls Devoured” and supported Killswitch Engage on a short tour in May.
 Later that same year, the band was honored by Springfield Mayor Domenic Sarno, who declared July 18, 2025 "Shadows Fall Day".
 The proclamation ceremony took place before the band’s set at the MassMutual Center, where they opened for Lamb of God.
 During their set, Brian Fair held up the proclamation during their show, thanking the community for the recognition.
 In August of that same year, the band started recording the back end of their new album with drummer Jason Bittner, stating they are hoping to get it done by the end of the year.

+In of February 2026 Bittner provided a new update in an interview with Laughingmonkeymusic claiming the album will be released sometime in 2026.
+Shadows Fall played their 30th anniversary hometown show on July 18, at the MGM Aria Ballroom in Springfield, Massachusetts.
+Unearth and Within the Ruins will serve as the supporting acts.
+On August 1, the band announced they had finished recording their 8th album.